San Bernardino Services

 Given our decades of experience and hundreds of cases, we have appeared in state/federal court and have excellent relationships with numerous courts/judges.

-Get to know our expert San Bernardino Team
+Get to Know Our Expert San Bernardino Team

-With prior experience as President of the California Receivers Forum (CRF) Los Angeles/Orange County Chapter, President of the National Association of Federal Equity Receivers (NAFER), panel members at receiver conferences, we are leaders in our industry.
+With prior experience as President of the California Receivers Forum (CRF) San Bernardino Chapter, President of the National Association of Federal Equity Receivers (NAFER), and panel members at various receivership conferences, we are recognized leaders in the industry.

-Receivers Stephen Donell, James Donell, Todd Donell and Sarah Bates have collectively worked on 800+ receiver/partition cases.
-With a specialty in complex partnership disputes, the team also is appointed in connection with defaulted real estate loans, business loans, divorce, judgment enforcement, health & safety, regulatory and charging orders.
+Receivers Stephen Donell, James Donell, Todd Donell, and Sarah Bates have collectively worked on 800+ receivership and partition cases across California, including complex partnership disputes, defaulted real estate loans, business loans, divorce cases, judgment enforcement, health & safety, regulatory issues, and charging orders.

 Offices